anguzz/wifi-probing/README.md

 # Overview

 A CLI-based exploration into wireless probe request capturing and geolocation inference.
 Inspired by a wireless hacking presentation at [IVU ](https://www.irvineunderground.org/) by [alexlynd](https://github.com/AlexLynd?tab=repositories), this repo captures Wi-Fi probe requests, identifies SSIDs devices seek, and correlates these SSIDs with physical locations via WiGLE.
-It's created strictly for educational and research purposes.

 ##  Directory structure